-Strengthening the muscles of your core is key to performing everyday activities safely and effectively.
 Your core is responsible for stability, balance and posture.
+A strong core is key to performing everyday activities safely and effectively — from walking to lifting heavy bags.
 Plus, weak core muscles can put strain on the back during everyday movements, so strengthening them can help reduce back pain.
 That's why a well-rounded routine that strengthens every major muscle group that makes up the core is so important.

 Lie down on your back with your knees bent, feet as wide as your hips and feet flat on the floor.
 Tighten your abs, pulling your belly button in toward your spine and making sure to engage your core throughout the exercise.
 With your hands placed gently behind your head and elbows wide, use your abs to bring your shoulder blades off the floor.
 Exhale as you lift your body.
 Slowly release the position, inhaling as your rest your head on the mat.
 Return to starting position and repeat.